munrocket/double.js/README.md

 If you want more functions (trigonometric for example) open an issue.
 For more precision with fast performance consider this [library](https://github.com/munsocket/jampary).

 ### Special thanks
 To [Jeffrey Sarnoff](https://github.com/JeffreySarnoff) for help me with books and algorithms.
 [Sergey Yanovich](https://github.com/yanovich) for fixing issues with toExponential().
 To [Max Graey](https://github.com/MaxGraey) for AssemblyScript remarks.
+To [Yaffle](https://github.com/Yaffle) for fixing benchmark.

 ### References
 1. J.-M. Muller, etc. *Tight and rigourous error bounds for basic building blocks of double-word arithmetic.*, 2017. [[PDF](https://hal.archives-ouvertes.fr/hal-01351529v3/document)]